 Chairman of the Board of County Supervisors Corey Stewart also spoke at the ribbon-cutting ceremony and said that the board knew that sporting facilities needed to be built to keep up with the county's growing population of school children.
 "We knew that we needed to do something to upgrade our … park facilities including, and most importantly, construction of new fields."

 Getting the complex built depended on partnerships between the county, St. John Paul the Great Catholic High School and SunCal, the developer of Potomac Shores, where the complex is located.

 Suncal built the complex, as part of a 2013 rezoning-proffer agreement.
-To fulfil the proffer agreement, the developer started construction of the complex as soon as the 500th house in Potomac Shores was finished.
+To fulfill the proffer agreement, the developer started construction of the complex as soon as the 500th house in Potomac Shores was finished.

 The Prince William Board of County Supervisors and the Catholic Diocese of Arlington entered into an agreement to allow the community and St. John Paul the Great High School to share the complex and parking.

 "This is the kind of thing that makes it all work, this cooperation between the public and private sector, academia, in this case, the school," Stewart said.